nrebhun/nrebhun.github.io/about.md

     float: right;
     height: auto"
     src="/assets/pic1.png">
 Hi, I'm Nick!
-I have been programming since I was 16, **recently graduated from CSU East Bay, with a B.S. in Computer Science**, and am now on the hunt for a career in my field.
+I have been programming since I was 16, **recently graduated from CSU East Bay, with a B.S. in Computer Science**, and recently began my adventure with an internship with [Dun & Bradstreet] as an Automation Engineer.

 I have a deep interest for all areas of science, though I find physics particularly exciting!
 I also enjoy making games, and participate in Ludum Dare as frequently as I can!
 My first hackathon